-On the world of Terra, Catastrophes tear apart the land and leave behind Originium, a mysterious ore that provides a large source of energy for machines and people's magic powers (known as Originium Arts), but also infects all living beings with a condition called Oripathy.
-Those infected with Oripathy can access some form of magical power, but at the cost of their own lives.
+On the world of Terra, Catastrophes tear apart the land and leave behind Originium, a mysterious ore that provides a large source of energy for machines and people's magic powers (known as Originium Arts), but also infects all living beings nearby with a condition called Oripathy.
+Those infected with Oripathy can access some form of Arts, but at the cost of their own lives.
 Even after death, their corpse can infect others nearby.
 Those suffering from Oripathy, collectively called The Infected, are often looked at with suspicion or outright hatred.
 Some of the Infected look to find a cure, some try to enjoy what life they have left, some have banded together under terrorist organizations to lash out at those who have oppressed them.

 The Doctor, an individual who works for the management of the medical company Rhodes Island, wakes up one evening with amnesia, but somehow retains their logistical skills as they are rescued by a special forces unit dispatched from the company to rescue them.
 The Doctor finds themselves thrust into leading the group against the Infected terrorist group Reunion as they try to stay alive long enough to escape and hopefully find a cure for Oripathy.

 Rhodes Island: The protagonists' faction.
 A large pharmaceutical company that accepts anyone on Terra, Infected or not, as long as they are willing to help the Infected who seek assistance with the overarching goal of finding a complete cure for Oripathy.